Petrelli/zhe/_pages/about.md

 ---

 Currently, I am an Assistant Professor at Nanjing University of Posts and Telecommunications (NJUPT), Nangjing, China.
 Before I joined NJUPT, I was a research engineer at Huawei Ottawa R&D Center, Ottawa, Canada.
-My research interests include in-network caching, ICN, DCN, multimedia communications, and AI-powered networks.
+My research interests include multimedia networking, network intelligence, in-network caching, DCN, and ICN.

 What's new
 ======
 An industry project (a WeChat mini program) is seeking students who possess strong skills in backend or frontend programming.
 This is a great opportunity to gain hands-on experience in programming.
-If you are also interested in pursuing a master's degree with me, please send me an email indicating your interest.

 For Prospective Students